Whose personal information do we collect?

 - establishing and maintaining your membership, which includes processing applications and related administrative tasks such as changes to contact details or other information;

-- processing health and general insurance claims, and paying health benefits;
+- processing health claims, and paying health benefits;

 - updating the terms and conditions of your membership from time to time in accordance with changes to fund rules;